 In response to feedback from our shareholders over the last several years, we have made a number of changes to our compensation program.
-For example, this year, we adopted a recoupment (clawback) policy and a stock ownership policy, and are publicly committing not to include excise tax gross-up provisions in future employment agreements.
-We are also recommending to our shareholders that they vote this year for an annual frequency for our say-on-pay votes instead of a triennial vote.
-In prior years, we strengthened our anti-hedging and anti-pledging policies and implemented a majority vote policy for the election of our directors.
-We believe these changes strengthen the alignment between our management team and our shareholders.
+We adopted a recoupment (clawback) policy and a stock ownership policy and committed not to include excise tax gross-up provisions in future employment agreements.
+We recommended to our shareholders that they vote for an annual frequency for our say-on-pay votes instead of a triennial vote and, in response to our shareholders' non-binding resolution, we adopted an annual frequency and have included a say-on-pay vote at this year's annual meeting of shareholders.
+We strengthened our anti-hedging and anti-pledging policies and implemented a majority vote policy for the election of our directors.
+We believe these changes strengthen the alignment between our board of directors, management team and our shareholders.

-In this compensation discussion and analysis, we present information about the compensation paid to our named executive officers (our "NEOs" or "named executive officers") for 2016: José R. Mas, our Chief Executive Officer ("CEO"), Robert Apple, our COO, George Pita, our EVP and CFO, and Alberto de Cardenas, our EVP, General Counsel and Secretary.
+In this compensation discussion and analysis, we present information about the compensation paid to our NEOs for 2017: José R. Mas, our Chief Executive Officer ("CEO"), Robert Apple, our COO, George Pita, our EVP and CFO, and Alberto de Cardenas, our EVP, General Counsel and Secretary.
 We have provided information regarding how our executive compensation program works and the decisions made about pay, as well as how those decisions were made.
 We believe that it is a key job to communicate to our shareholders about our compensation program and to help you understand the rationale for our compensation decisions to support our executive compensation program and to contribute to MasTec's success.